-- Oh Shit Theres Fanfiction Of Us almost has the trope title for it's name!
+- The Dangan Ronpa fanfic Oh Shit, There's Fanfiction of Us!? almost has the trope title for its name!
 The premise is this, too.

 - When Chanyeol Read 10080 features the K-pop boy band EXO's Chanyeol reading one of the most famed slash fics of him and Baekhyun, and becoming unsure as to what his real feelings about his friend are.
 Drama ensues.